sparkflows/sparkflows-docs/docs/tutorials/reading-writing/mongodb.rst

 Workflow for Reading data from MongoDB
 ---------------------------------------

-The below workflow reads Data in MongoDB,It then Print the data.
+The below workflow reads Data in MongoDB.It then prints the data.

 .. figure:: ../../_assets/tutorials/mongodb/Readmongodb.PNG